 From the North, take Rte 3 South to Concord Rd, exit 27.
 Left at end of ramp, left at next light toward Marriott Hotel/Gentronics/Millipore.
 Follow road to back side of Marriott Hotel.

 Show Site: Bedford Veterans Hospital, Bedford, MA – Join us at the Marriott for a fun morning and cruise to the Bedford Veterans Hospital together.
+Note: Corvette registration is only at the Marriott prior to the parade.

 There were over 700 corvettes that came out last year to show their respect and support for our Veterans!